MaowImpl/Caffeinated/README.md

 Java 8 source preprocessor, adds new "caf expressions" to Java to help reduce boilerplate.<br>
 **Caffeinated** is a full version of the **Caffeine** prototype, which can be found [here](https://github.com/MaowImpl/Caffeine).

+## Why should I use Caffeinated?
+Caffeinated is a very quick solution to a very annoying problem (too much boilerplate) in Java.
+Other alternatives are either:

+* Underpowered (Annotation Processors)
+* Unstable (Lombok)
+* Too different (Kotlin/Groovy/etc.)

+Caffeinated is very extendable, meaning that a new caf expression can be added without too much work.<br>
+**What is the main downside of Caffeinated over these other projects?** It's not finished yet, but perhaps eventually it will be.

 ## Caffeinated Syntax

 ### Caf expressions